lindaszabo/KNIFE/README.md

 All output files can be found under [alignment_parent_directory]/[dataset_name] as specified when the script is called.
 Within this directory the following subdirectories will be created:

 1. circReads (or the directory will be named as specified by the [report_directory_name] parameter).
 The primary output files you will be interested in looking at are in the following subdirectories.
     1. reports: read count and p-value per junction using naive method.
 2 files created per sample, 1 for annotated junctions (linear and circular) and the other for de novo junctions.
+For single end reads and de novo junctions from either single end or paired end data, these are the output files of interest as GLM reports are for annotated junctions using paired end data only.
+You will want to select a threshold on the p-value for which of these junctions are considered true positive circles.
+For the publication, we considered all junctions with a p-value of 0.9 or higher, at least 2 reads, and a decoy/circ read count ratio of 0.1 or lower.
       - junction: chr|gene1_symbol:splice_position|gene2_symbol:splice_position|junction_type|strand
         - junction types are reg (linear), rev (circle formed from 2 or more exons), or dup (circle formed from single exon)
       - linear: number of reads where read1 aligned to this linear junction and read2 was consistent with presumed splice event, or just number of aligned reads to this linear junction for SE reads